 Membership automatically includes two ports.
-Historically these have been one Gigabit Ethernet and one Fast Ethernet, but we are moving toward two Gigabit ports.
+These ports can be either Gigabit Ethernet or Ten Gigabit Ethernet.
 Using both ports is not mandatory, the rationale is that members can use the ports for different kinds of traffic. (e.g. research vs production)

-The connection fee is 1000 euros + VAT and membership fee is 200 euros + VAT per month, preferably billed annually or quarterly.
+The connection fee is 1000 euros + VAT and membership fee is 100 euros + VAT per month, preferably billed annually or quarterly.